d-t-w/netty-buffers/README.md

   * Where PoolChunks grows and eventually consumes all available direct memory
   * If those PoolChunks are never deallocated (even though the initiating buffers have been released)
     * Can lead to a scenario where unpooled allocation (huge) or further PoolChunk allocation OOMs
+    * GC will not help, all memory is consumed indefinitely by PoolChunks

 *Questions*